-Of late, this form of marketing has been redefined by the ground-breaking introduction of social media into the marketing circuit.
+Of late, experiential marketing has been redefined by the ground-breaking introduction of social media into the marketing circuit.
 Let’s see how.

-- This sharing, it has been noticed, is done with that mass of people which has a demographic/ linguistic/ ideological, kinds of affinities with the sharer.
+- This sharing, it has been noticed, is done with that mass of people who have a demographic/ linguistic/ ideological, kind of affinities with the sharer.

 - The extent of this sharing is measured by likes, shares, Retweets, etc.

 At the moment, marketers are not sure about the level at which a brand’s virtual image or social media status helps their business.

 However, a positive correlation between social media and experiential marketing has been established.

 We know customer service has a huge role to play in improving the customer experience of a brand.
 Quick responses and accessibility across social media platforms add to customer service.

 Quick and relevant customer service would improve the over-all interaction, and thus, the experience a customer has with the brand.